aaltonewmedia/physcomp.newmedia.dog/content/2024/maija-jarviniemi/final-project-controller-ideas/index.md

 Here are all the pieces for the controller (minus wiring) ready to be attached!

-### Mon 2. - Tue 3.12.2024
+### Mon 2. - Tue 3.12.2024: Building and soldering

+Now that all the bits and pieces were ready, it was time to learn how to solder properly and start building the actual piece, here’s what happened:

-* Soldering of the spiral sensors (19x) and buttons (2x) to a bunch of wires  --> looks like a shrimp!
+* I soldered the spiral sensors (19x) and buttons (2x) to a bunch of red and bendy silicone wires --> looks like a shrimp!
+I got good tips from Matti and I think I made a quite good job of clean and pretty soldering though my hands were shaking.
-* 3d print for the case cover (the bottom part not ready yet) in the Aalto 3d print workshop --> turned out to be quite bad quality so I decided to go with the earlier white version
+* I went to get a final 3d print for the top cover from a nice brown PLA from the Aalto 3d print workshop.
+However the print turned out to be quite badly made so I decided to go with the earlier white version made at home.
-* Soldering the trill craft sensor to the copper pieces + breadboard...  -> this took many hours of figuring out the placing of wires so that they don't touch each other -> this prevents the capacitive sensors taking some unwanted signals when close to each other
+* Soldered the other end of the wires to the trill craft sensor...
+I spent hours on figuring out the placing of the wires to the acrylic board so that they do not touch each other.
+This prevents the capacitive sensors from taking unwanted signals from each other.
+A lot of tape was used!
-* I used the pins 0-18, 19 sensors in total for the spiral slider
+* I used the pins 0-18 in the Trill Craft, 19 sensors in total.
+When moving on to the other long edge of pins on the Trill sensor, soldering became quite tricky due to tight space!
+But I managed!

 ![](physcomp_process-web_041224-3.jpg)